top of page

 Balancing your blood sugar is super important to your well-being as a diabetic, I know this from personal experience being insulin resistant myself.
 And yes, you can definitely enjoy high-protein recipe (my other recipes) by focusing on using low carb, high fibre fruits like blueberries, blackberries, or raspberries, and healthy fats from nut butter, almonds, pumpkin or sunflower seeds.
 Choose a clean, whey or vegan protein powder that is very low in sugar (less than 3g per serving), and focus on creating yoghurt bowl recipes that build off the healthy fats and protein.
 This'll help keep your blood sugar levels in check.

-Just a footnote--if you choose to add dairy-based protein, always go for an organic, grass-fed whey base.
+Just a footnote; if you choose to add dairy-based protein, always go for an organic, grass-fed whey base.
 And if you are mostly plantbased like myself, opt for a vegan version that includes both pea and brown rice proteins to create the full amino chain.
 For me as a diabetic, I use Aussie Bodies, "Nourish".
 This brand has 16.5g of vegan sourced protein and only 3 carbs, 0.3g sugar and already 7g of dietary fibre per serving before you even add in the wholesome ingredients suggested above.
 Winning!

 Banana Kiwi Breakfast Bowl Recipe